akinaru/tictactoe-node/README.md

 ## Bluemix integration

-This project can also be integrated in Bluemix platform (substituing CouchDB/Stud with Cloudant webservice) through cloudfoundry CLI
+This project can also be integrated in Bluemix platform (substituing CouchDB/Stud with Cloudant service) through cloudfoundry CLI

 You can begin to create a mobile app that will provide you with :

 * SDK for NodeJS
-* Cloudant DB webservice
+* Cloudant DB service

 ### Cloudant credentials